NeCTAR-RC/nectar-training/package07/sections/guiViaSSH.markdown

 ---
 {% include /docLinks.markdown %}

 If you want to run a single graphical application, you can also do this without setting up a remote desktop.
-You can do this via the ssh command line and start the application direclty.
+You can do this via the ssh command line and start the application directly.

 **The advantage** is that you don't need to set up a remote desktop server on your instance and install a client on your local machine.

 **The downsides** are (1) it introduces some **security issues**, which will not be discussed in detail here, and are usually not a big worry (see security note below for a few details).
 And (2), this is (perhaps surprisingly) **a lot slower** than a remote desktop solution.
 This is because of the way the communication is encoded.

-*Note*: This techniqe allows no desktop sharing, just remote application running (However you could use [XNest](http://en.wikipedia.org/wiki/Xnest), not discussed further at this point).
+*Note*: This technique allows no desktop sharing, just remote application running (However you could use [XNest](http://en.wikipedia.org/wiki/Xnest), not discussed further at this point).

 {% BgBox info %}